2. About1.jpg

 Marika Kuzma

-I have enjoyed a multifaceted career as a conductor, university professor, and music scholar, leading concerts in prestigious venues, collaborating with renowned artists, teaching one-on-one, publishing articles and books.
-Each aspect of my work informs the other, and I aim to create beautiful, meaningful, and memorable experiences with singers, instrumentalists, and fellow artists for varied audiences.
+I have enjoyed a multifaceted career as a conductor, university professor, music scholar, and actor, leading concerts in prestigious venues, collaborating with renowned artists, teaching one-on-one, publishing articles and books.
+Each aspect of my work informs the other.
+I aim to create beautiful, meaningful, and memorable experiences with fellow artists for varied audiences.
+Here is a link to my latest concert for Cal Performances.

 As a Conductor, I have led performances of professional and amateur ensembles across the Americas.
-While leading choirs at the University of California, my repertoire ranged from the chants of Hildegard to the Bach B minor Mass to the Verdi Requiem to Stravinsky Les noces to premieres of works by current composers.
-Among the venues where I have performed are Weill Recital Hall at Carnegie Hall; Zellerbach Hall in Berkeley, CA; the Kyiv-Mohyla Academy; Stephansdom in Vienna, Austria.
-In recent years, I have guest conducted the Cape Cod Symphony, a Handel Messiah in North Carolina, and a concert of varied works in Argentina.
+While leading choirs at the University of California, Berkeley, my repertoire ranged from the chants of Hildegard to the Bach B minor Mass to the Verdi Requiem to Stravinsky Les noces to premieres of works by current composers.
+Among the venues where I have performed: Weill Recital Hall at Carnegie Hall; Zellerbach Hall in Berkeley, CA; the Kyiv-Mohyla Academy in Ukraine; Stephansdom in Vienna, Austria.
+Recently, I have guest conducted the Cape Cod Symphony, a Handel Messiah in North Carolina, a concert of varied works in Argentina.

 Today, I am interested in creating events that combine various art forms and raise awareness of societal issues.
-Given the current war and my Ukrainian heritage, I have led many concerts of Ukraine’s music and poetry with my professional chamber choir Ensemble Cherubim and with choirs including the St. Joseph’s Cathedral Schola in Hartford and Cappella Romana in Portland and Seattle.
+Given the current war and my Ukrainian heritage, I have been leading many concerts of Ukraine’s music and poetry coast to coast with my professional chamber choir Ensemble Cherubim and with choirs including the St. Joseph’s Cathedral Choir in Hartford, Cappella Romana in Portland, and a combined choir with members of the Oratorio Society of New York and The Washington Chorus.

 As a Chorus Master, I have prepared choirs for leading conductors of my generation and the next.
-In 2024, Keri-Lynn Wilson asked me to coach a choir for a performance at Zankel Hall with the Kyiv Camerata.
+In 2024, Keri-Lynn Wilson invited me to coach a choir for a performance at Zankel Hall with the Kyiv Camerata.
 Subsequently, Peter Gelb invited me to prepare choirs for concerts of Beethoven 9 with the Ukrainian Freedom Orchestra under Maestra Wilson at St. John the Divine NYC and the Kennedy Center.
-Earlier, I collaborated with Gustavo Dudamel (Simon Bolivar Orquesta); the Mark Morris Dance Group; Nicholas McGegan (Philharmonia Baroque); Kent Nagano (Orchestre symphonique de Montréal), and others.
+In earlier years, I collaborated with Gustavo Dudamel (Simon Bolivar Orquesta); the Mark Morris Dance Group; Jane Glover and Nicholas McGegan (Philharmonia Baroque); Kent Nagano (Orchestre symphonique de Montréal), and others.

 My own concerts as well as collaborations have received enthusiastic reviews in the New York Times, Le Devoir, Opera News, San Francisco Chronicle, and others.

 As a choral music scholar and explorer, I have published articles in journals such as the Journal of Musicology, Choral Journal, and Musik und Kirche, made recordings on the Bridge, Koch, and Naxos labels, and given lectures internationally.
-Ukrainian choral music is my expertise, I have published extensively on D. Bortniansky and recently published the book Carols of Birds, Bells, and Sacred Hymns from Ukraine.
-It has received acclaim from esteemed choral directors and the historian Serhii Plokhy, and I have given talks at various universities and community centers to share this little-known repertoire and the unique, inspiring history surrounding it.
-My recording of Ukrainian carols with Ensemble Cherubim will be released this year.
+Ukrainian choral music is my expertise, and I have published extensively on D. Bortniansky.
+Recently, I published the book Carols of Birds, Bells, and Sacred Hymns from Ukraine: an Anthology and Cultural Companion, which has been praised by esteemed choral directors and historian Serhii Plokhy.
+I’ve enjoyed giving talks at universities and community centers to share this little-known repertoire and the inspiring stories surrounding it.
+My recording of Ukrainian carols with Ensemble Cherubim will be released this year on the Centaur label.
+Currently, I’m engaged in the Ukrainian History Global Initiative led by Timothy Snyder.

 Inhale.